History helps us to understand how the past has shaped the world we live in today.

 Working against the grain

-I spend much of my time sitting on uncomfortable chairs in chilly archives trawling through documents from the 19th and 20th centuries.
+I spend much of my time sitting on uncomfortable chairs in chilly archives trawling through documents that have been rescued from damp basements.

 Most record the views of doctors, lawyers and government officials.